-- Close the engine box before starting engine. - Start the engine.
+- Close the engine hatch. - Start the engine.

 CAUTION: Do not continue to operate the starter for more than 30 seconds without pausing to allow the starter motor to cool off for five (5) minutes.
 This allows the battery to recover between starting attempts.